Sri Pada (Adam’s Peak) : Climbing Sri Lanka’s most sacred mountain

 Looking at the menu, we learned from our experience in Ella to not eat at the place we stayed.
 We walked outside trying to find food.
 There was nothing around, except empty guesthouses.
 Nobody was around in Tinu Inn.
 Was our hike going to be empty?

 It was already dark.

-Our last attempt before we gave up and ate in our inn, I turned to the dark unlit road from Tinu Inn.
+Our last attempt before we gave up and ate at our inn, I turned to the dark unlit road from Tinu Inn.
 After walking for a few minutes in the dark, we stumbled upon a lighted home in the distance.

-To our surprise, there were other travelers inside this homestay which looked pretty posh as it was a bungalow.
+To our surprise, there were other travellers inside this homestay which looked pretty posh as it was a bungalow.
 Most coincidentally, there were 2 other Singaporeans!
 I decided that food in Sri Lanka was better when it was cooked together in a group because that is the logic of Asian food in general.
 So we joined for dinner.

 As usual, you have to wait 1 hour for any Sri Lankan home cooked meal.
 We were starving as we had gone almost the whole day without food.
-There was a choice of vegetables with rice or chicken with rice, obviously I got the one with meat.
+There was a choice of vegetables with rice or chicken with rice, obviously, I got the one with meat.

-“Dont worry, I guarantee you the meat will be enough for you.
+“Don’t worry, I guarantee you the meat will be enough for you.
 We have thick pieces of meat”.